CVE-2025-62610

 Technical details

-The vulnerability stems from the JWT authentication middleware's failure to validate the aud (Audience) claim by default.
-The middleware's verifyOptions only enumerated iss, nbf, iat, and exp, without including an aud option.
+The vulnerability stems from the middleware's verifyOptions only enumerating iss, nbf, iat, and exp claims, without including aud validation.
 This omission violates RFC 7519 §4.1.3, which requires that when an aud claim is present, tokens MUST be rejected unless the processing party identifies itself in that claim.
-The vulnerability has been assigned a CVSS v3.1 score of 8.1 (High) with vector: CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:N (GitHub Advisory).
+The vulnerability has been assigned CVE-2025-62610 with a CVSS v3.1 score of 8.1 (HIGH), having a vector of CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:N (GitHub Advisory, NVD).

 Impact